kumahq/kuma/docs/madr/decisions/005-policy-matching.md

 * MeshSubset – policy affect only a subset of DPPs in the Mesh (select subset using "tags")
 * MeshService – policy affects only DPPs of the specified service (select resource using "name")
 * MeshServiceSubset – policy affects only a subset of DPPs of the specified service (select service subset using "name" and "tags")
-* Proxy – policy affects only a specified DPP (select resource using "name")
 * MeshGatewayRoute – policy affects only a specified MeshGatewayRoute (select route using "name")
-* MeshHTTPRoute – policy affects only a specified MeshHTTPRoute (select resource using "name")
+* MeshHTTPRoute – policy affects only a specified MeshHTTPRoute (select resource using "name"), MeshHTTPRoute is not implemented at that moment

-"TargetRef" identifies a set of DPPs that will be affected by the policy.
+The top-level "TargetRef" identifies a set of DPPs that will be affected by the policy.

 Traffic direction is expressed using "to" and "from" arrays.